-The transformation is happening and will continue to happen regardless of who is involved.
-Organisations that are not at the forefront of this development risk becoming marginalised or, at best, becoming 'fast followers' progressively dropping further and further behind.
+The transformation will continue to happen regardless of who is involved.
+Organisations not at the forefront of this development risk becoming marginalised or, at best, becoming 'fast followers' progressively dropping further and further behind.

-- Incumbents will risk losing their leadership position and clients, while witnessing their brand value diminishing through disintermediation. - Fintech services providers who fail to adapt to the changing landscape and processes involved in asset transfer, will quickly become obsolete and be replaced. - Regulators risk losing control of the integrity of their sovereign marketplaces, which will see a reduction in activity and liquidity and the increased risk of bad actors. - Producers and manufacturers of goods risk limiting their access to cheaper capital markets thereby reducing their financial position in the market. - Those who don't upskill or engage with the new the breed of leaders will be marginalised as their historical product offerings become dramatically outdated.
+- Incumbents will risk losing their leadership position and clients while witnessing their brand value diminishing through disintermediation - Fintech services providers who fail to adapt to the changing landscape and processes involved in asset transfer will quickly become obsolete and be replaced - Regulators risk losing control of the integrity of their sovereign marketplaces, which will see a reduction in activity and liquidity and an increased risk of bad actors - Producers and manufacturers of goods risk limiting their access to cheaper capital markets, reducing their financial position in the market - Those who don't upskill or engage with the new breed of leaders will be marginalised as their historical product offerings become dramatically outdated.